ahlstromcj/seq66/README.md

 __Seq66__ is a major refactoring of Sequencer64/Kepler34/Seq24 with modern C++ and new features.
 Linux and Windows users can build this application from source code.
 See the extensive INSTALL file.
 Windows users can get an installer package on GitHub.
-It has a comprehensive PDF user-manual.
+A comprehensive PDF user-manual.

-For version 0.99.0, a raft of updates and fixes are made as we work through some of the items in the TODO file.
-This version series will add no new major features, but will follow up on the remaining issues and any new issues that come up.
-Some features will be pushed off to Seq66v2; see the bottom of the TODO file.
+Some proposed features will be pushed off to Seq66v2; see the bottom of the TODO file.

 Support sites (still in progress):